 Co-Curricular Inquiry ARC Experiences

 Examples of co-curricular Student Learning Experiences might include residence halls, athletics, centers affiliated with the university, and non-academic departments and programs, anywhere where students might benefit from developing their critical thinking outside for-credit classes.
 Staff members must have approval from their supervisors to participate if they are teaching during regular work hours.
-Spring 2014 professional development activities include November reading circle 3:30-4:30 (Nov.
-1, 8, 15, 22), workshops Dec.
-12, 12:00-5:00PM (lunch included), Dec.
-13, 8:00-4:00PM (breakfast and lunch included).
-The group will decide "check-in" dates for shorter sessions as well as spring semester meeting times.
+Spring 2014 professional development activities include an April 29 reading circle (3:00-5:00PM), all-day workshops Thursday May 8 and Friday May 9 (breakfast and lunch included).
+Participants will be asked to meet twice during the fall semester.

 Classroom Inquiry ARC Experiences

 Faculty and staff are invited to submit proposals for classes.
 First-time faculty participants will be compensated $1000 for participation in the professional development workshops, assessment, and ongoing reflection and evaluation of semester or term courses.
 Second-time participants will be compensated $250 for their work.
 Grants and travel funds are also available, as well as additional support for your classes during the semester.
-Spring 2014 professional development activities include November reading circle 3:30-4:30 (Nov.
-1, 8, 15, 22), workshops Dec.
-12, 12:00-5:00PM (lunch included), Dec.
-13, 8:00-4:00PM (breakfast and lunch included).
-The group will decide "check-in" dates for shorter sessions as well as spring semester meeting times.
+Our AY 2014-15 professional development activities include an April 29 reading circle (3:00-5:00PM), all-day workshops Thursday May 8 and Friday May 9 (breakfast and lunch included).
+The group will decide any additional shorter sessions as well as fall semester meeting times.